 Administering the probate estate of a loved one can be not only a legal challenge, but also an emotional task.
-Sexton, Bailey Attorneys, PA, located in in Fayetteville, AR, is ready to help estate representatives carry out their responsibilities as accurately and efficiently as possible.
+Wilcox Attorneys, PA, located in in Fayetteville, AR, is ready to help estate representatives carry out their responsibilities as accurately and efficiently as possible.
 Our trust administration and probate services in Fayetteville and throughout Arkansas include quickly completing the administration of the probate estate, as well as helping to properly administer trust assets.

 Trust Administration involves several duties, including filing and paying estate taxes in accordance with federal and state tax laws, notifying all creditors, paying off debts, and providing an accurate accounting to beneficiaries.
 The principal duty of the trustee is to manage the administration of the trust to ensure the assets are distributed according to the terms of that trust.